15 App Marketing Strategies to Boost Mobile Engagement

 10. Create Highly Personalized Content & Recommendations

 Here is another callback to customer segmentation.
 Rely on your knowledge of your users to make previously mundane activities fun and create the type of content they’ll enjoy.
+This is especially effective in content marketing, where personalization can significantly improve engagement.
 Important note: people are more responsive to personalization based exclusively on information they've volunteered.
 If you use third-party sources, your users may feel violated.

 A good example of personalized content comes from Evernote.
 The brand understands that its users are interested in productivity, goal setting, and app usage tips; hence, its content covers these topics.